 The International Himalayan Festival, organised annually in the month of December, is a popular festival of the region.
 It is celebrated to mark the occasion when Dalai Lama was awarded the Nobel Prize for his peace initiatives.
 The main aim of this festival is to increase harmony among Tibetans.

 Apart from sightseeing, visitors can take up trekking while passing through Kangra in order to explore its splendid landscapes.
-There are several adventurous trekking routes in the region that lead to places like Kareri Lake and Masrur Temple.
+There are several adventurous Trekking routes in the region that lead to places like Kareri Lake and Masrur Temple.
 Travellers can also embark upon a trek to the beautiful Chamba Valley from Kangra.
-Among the trekking routes, the Laka Pass, commonly known as the Inderhara Pass, and the Minkiani Pass are the most popular trekking routes of this area.
+Among the trekking routes, the Laka Pass, commonly known as the Indrahara Pass, and the Minkiani Pass are the most popular trekking routes of this area.

 Kangra can be easily reached via air, road and rail.